MightyCode/Super-Resolution-Project/README.md

 #### *upscale_video.py*

-This script serves to upscale a full mp4 video, it will work only in the "only super resolution" mode.
+This script serves to upscale a full mp4 video, it will only work with the "only super resolution" mode.

 #### *app.py*

-A script that opens a local server using streamlit, in order to make the user choose an image to super resolution.
+A script that opens a local server using streamlit, in order to make the user choose an image that will be upscaled.

 #### *MEGA_TEST.py*

 Good name, isn't it ?
 In particular, this script takes as an argument the path to a json configuration file that will guide the tests.
-The configuration file will list the models to be tested, how to initialise them, the datasets to be tested, etc ...
-The result is two results files.
+The configuration file will list the models to be tested, how to initialise them, the datasets to be tested, etc...
+The output is two results files.
 One file with the mean, variance, minimum and maximum of each score for the PSNR and SSIM metrics.
-And a second "_full" file with a list of all the scores for all the images in the datasets.
+And a second `_full` file with a list of all the scores for all the images in the datasets.

 #### *run_scenarios.sh*